AngelicaWisnes/JavaFormatter/README.md

 Otherwise, when the process is reaching a TerminalNode, the style-class is thoroughly checked to determine where there should be spaces, indentations, and new lines.

+## Known flaws and errors
+At the moment, the formatter does not parse comments, which seems to result in all comments being deleted when the formatting is done.